remance/Masendor/Readme.md

 To start testing the game run main.py or main.exe if you use the release version.

-Check the requirements.txt file for dependency requirement.
+Check the requirements.txt file for dependency requirement if running with source code.
 Also the game is now optimised basing on pygame 2 module (much faster than 1.9.6) and python 3.7.9.
+(I may have to use cython later for a huge size battle)

 For Video update: https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw